qkost/raiders-of-the-lost-dice/Encounters/12 Shimmerwing Lair V2.md

 ```
 In this chamber where dragons’ secrets hide,
 Three guardians absent from the stride.
-One of each breed, their essence erased,
+One of each breed has a missing ward,
-Name chromatic, metallic, and gemstone-faced.
+Name chromatic, metallic, and gem for reward.
 ```

 * Description